svpino/rfeed/README.md

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.

-### Running the unit tests
+If you run into any problems, please submit an issue and I'll take a look.
+If you want to get your hands dirty and submit a pull request, even better.
+Also, take a look to the test suite in `tests.py` and tests your changes to make sure nothing else breaks.
 To run the tests, execute the following command:

 	$ python tests.py

+I really appreciate anything you can contribute to the library.

 ## License